mdp-toolkit/mdp-docs/source/examples/gsfa/GSFA.rst

 5. Linear GSFA algorithm
 ------------------------

-In this section we will consider soulution of GSFA problem in the linear function space.
+In this section, we will consider the solution of the GSFA problem in the linear function space.
 Hence, the output components take the form

 .. math:: y_j(n) = \textbf{w}_j^{T} (\textbf{x}(n) - \hat{\textbf{x}})